 Globally, the country has the following credits:

-- Thirteenth largest gold producer
+- Tenth largest gold producer

-- Seventh largest producer of tin
+- The fifth largest producer of tin

-- Second largest producer of iron ore
+- The second largest producer of iron ore

-- Leading producer of huge quantities of aluminum, bauxite and alumina
+- Leading producer of huge quantities of aluminum, bauxite, and alumina

 - Leading producer of steel feedstocks that include niobium

-From a mining perspective, the vast resource base of Brazil combined with the current commodity prices has enabled potential investors to consider Brazil as an interesting proposition.
+From a mining perspective, the vast resource base of Brazil, combined with the current commodity prices, has enabled potential investors to consider Brazil as an interesting proposition.